 Flight + Car

-There is an airport on Islay that you can fly to from Glasgow (Loganair) but it is a rather infrequent weekly flight and a fairly small plane.
-There are also neighboring airports in Colonsay and Oban (Hebridean Air Services), with similar limitations.
-The easiest option is to fly or take a train to a larger city (Glasgow, Edinburg) and rent a car from there.
-We landed in London, took a train to Glasgow, and drove from there (more on that adventure here).
-You can even rent a car you can leave in another city to mix up your trip.
+There is an airport on Islay that you can fly to from Glasgow (Loganair), but it is a rather infrequent weekly flight and a fairly small plane.
+There are also neighbouring airports in Colonsay and Oban (Hebridean Air Services), with similar limitations.
+The easiest option is to fly or take a train to a larger city (Glasgow, Edinburgh) and rent a car from there.
+We landed in London, took the train to Glasgow, and drove from there.
+You can even rent a car and leave it in another city to mix up your trip.

 Ferry to Islay

-Islay is an island so the only way (other than the tiny plane of course) to get there is by sea.
-The ferry is operated by Caledonian MacBrayne (CalMac) and they share the summer schedule in advance so you can book it well ahead of time as well.
-CalMac also recommends you pay attention to the status updates which you can sign up for by text or see in the CalMac app.
-The most popular departure point from the mainland is Kennacraig on West Loch Tarbert which lands at Port Ellen or Port Askaig.
-If you rented a car it goes on the ferry, of course.
+Islay is an island, and the only way (other than the tiny plane, of course) to get there is by sea.
+The ferry is operated by Caledonian MacBrayne (CalMac), and they share the summer schedule in advance, so you can book it well ahead of time as well.
+CalMac also recommends you pay attention to the status updates, which you can sign up for by text or see in the CalMac app.
+The most popular departure point from the mainland is Kennacraig on West Loch Tarbert, which lands at Port Ellen or Port Askaig.
+If you rent a car, it goes on the ferry, of course.

 The ferry journey is about 2 hours.
 The boat is quite impressive.
-Upon entry you will see a large chandelier and a mini-casino – yeah, I know!
+Upon entry, you will see a large chandelier and a mini-casino – yeah, I know!
 On the lower level is also a shop and a few booths to relax in.
 A grand staircase will take you to the main deck.
-Up there are a lot of sitting areas and a cafe with pretty good food I must admit.
+Up there are a lot of sitting areas and a cafe with pretty good food, I must admit.
 But you know, bring your snacks if you can, and a game or a book to kill time with.
-The ferry has an outdoor deck (two levels), it does get quite windy up there.
-Keep an eye out on the water because you might spot some whales.
-See pricing here
+The ferry has an outdoor deck (two levels), and it does get quite windy up there.
+Keep an eye out for the water because you might spot some whales.
+See pricing here.

 Important notes: